dkurazan/travelAI/README.md

-# TravelAI project
+# RouteAI project

-TravelAI: Your personal tour guide.
+RouteAI: Your personal tour guide.
 A simple project powered by OpenAI and implemented using following technologies:
  - Next.js
  - MongoDB
  - Tanstack query